 I’ve Tested My Water and Have Results in Hand!
 Now What?

 Congratulations!
 Now that you’ve got your results in hand, they can help you narrow down what kind of in-home filtration device you need.
 For example, your test may have shown positive results for minerals like calcium and magnesium, which can cause hard water scale.
 That means you may want to buy a filtration system with a stage that focuses on water softening or conditioning.
 If you’ve found volatile chemicals, heavy metals, bacteria or really anything else, we can help with that as well.
-Whatever you need to filter, King Water Filtration can help you get the in-home water treatment system that meets your particular needs.
+Whatever you need to filter, Freedom Water Systems can help you get the in-home water treatment system that meets your particular needs.